 If you want to donate to a poorly-rated charity that spends $38 million on advertising to raise money for real estate investments by relatives and summer camps and school tuition for Orthodox Jewish children in New York and New Jersey, then – by all means – follow the jingle and call 1-800-Kars4Kids to donate your car today.

 Add a comment below to share with NYC on the Cheap followers what you think.

-This article was published originally in 2017, and is updated annually for tax season, including in 2020.
+This article was published originally in 2017, and is updated and republished periodically.

 Evelyn Kanter also is the author of several NYC and Hudson Valley guidebooks, including my latest, 100 Things to Do in NYC Before You Die.